Plumbing Priorities

 Choosing the broadest project instead of the clearest leak

-Many plumbing companies jump toward a full automation stack when the real issue is still one stage: calls, first response, scheduling continuity, quote recovery, or after-hours coverage.
+Many plumbing companies jump toward a full automation stack when the real issue is still one stage: calls, first response, scheduling continuity, or after-hours coverage.
 Bigger scope feels strategic, but it often delays the first measurable win.

 Ignoring office time as a real cost